ewerk/gradle-plugins/auto-value-plugin/readme.md

 Because of the early stage of the plugin, the configuration (and plugin DSL) has undergone some minor changes.
 This is documented in the [change log](change_log.md).

+Version 1.0.3 of the plugin was accidentally build and published with JDK-8 which breaks compatibility to JDK-7.
+This was fixed in version 1.0.4.

 #### Examples

 __Use via Gradle plugin portal__